Alberto Jonás: United States 1893–1904

 In 1893 he moved to New York, soon making a debut with the Symphony Society of New York in Carnegie Hall playing the Paderewski Concerto conducted by Walter Damrosch.
 In 1894, he was named professor at the Music School of the University of Michigan in Ann Arbor, later becoming President and Director of the Michigan Conservatory of Music in Detroit, a post he held until 1904.
 In 1897 he debuted with the Boston Symphony Orchestra under Emil Paur, again with the Paderewski concerto.
 He also concertized in Canada, Mexico and Cuba at this time.
 On December 20, 1899, he married German pianist Elsa von Grave in Ann Arbor, who although born in Cologne had been a pupil of Hans von Bülow at the Munich Conservatory and was the daughter of the German Baroness Rosalie von Grave and the German Baron Friedrich Wilhelm Mortimer, Baron von Grave (1824–1896), a captain in the Prussian army.
 Elsa von Grave had emigrated to the US in 1894, one year after Jonás, and they most likely met in Ann Arbor on that same year.

 Berlin 1904–1914

 In 1904 Jonás decided he would return to Europe, settling in Berlin, where he soon became one of the most respected piano teachers.
 There he soon became a professor at the Klindworth-Scharwenka Conservatory and befriended Leopold Godowsky, Karl Klindworth, James Kwast and Moritz Moszkowski, who were also teachers and performers there.
 World War I caused him to return to New York, where he finally settled.
 It is unclear whether Alberto Jonás divorced Elsa von Grave or if she died in the war.
 By 1914, he was no longer in a marriage to her and began a relationship with an American pianist of German descent, Henrietta Gremmel (1888-1964).
 She was from Muscatine, Iowa, the daughter of a German immigrant from Hannover who had established a tobacco business in Muscatine.
-She was 20 years younger than Alberto Jonas.
+She was 20 years younger than Alberto Jonás.